JESSICA CONROY

 Qualifications:

-Jess (she/her) is a clinical psychologist who engages mindfully with compassion, purpose and curiosity.
+Jess (she/her) is a Clinical Psychologist who engages with compassion, purpose, and curiosity.

-In addition to individual therapy, Jess has facilitated group programs for children and adults on topics such as anxiety, stress management, chronic pain, mood stability, and overall well-being
+In addition to individual therapy, Jess has facilitated group programs for children and adults on topics such as anxiety, stress management, chronic pain, mood regulation, and overall psychological wellbeing.

 AZLO